Return to top

 Are falafel wraps healthy?

 It depends on how you make the falafel patties!
-When falafel wraps are made the traditional way using white pita, and fried chickpea patties, it’s not really a healthy meal as it’s high in fat and calories, while also low in nutritional value.
+When falafel wraps are made the traditional way using white pita, and fried chickpea patties, the meal is higher in fat and calories.
+This Mediterranean falafel wrap recipe uses a few healthy swaps to increase the nutritional value and decrease the fat and calories when compared to fried falafel without losing any flavor!

 What is a falafel wrap made of?